What is the GDPR?

 In addition, our Legal and Information Security teams are carefully monitoring GDPR developments, including analyzing the scope of its application to EAB and ways in which we can support our members and clients to the extent any GDPR obligations may apply to them.
 We take our data handling practices seriously and are committed to helping our members and clients prepare for their obligations.

 Importantly, EAB has many years of experience diligently safeguarding the data that our members and clients entrust to us.
 EAB currently has robust, industry-appropriate administrative, technical, and physical safeguards embedded in our organization to protect the security and privacy of all personal data we process.
-In developing our safeguards, EAB has utilized globally-accepted security and privacy standards such as ISO 27001/2, ISO27018/17 and is preparing for a SOC 2 audit.
+In developing our safeguards, EAB has utilized globally-accepted security and privacy standards such as ISO 27001/2, ISO27018/17 and annually engages in SOC 2 audits on its technology products.
 Our defense-in-depth approach to implementing technical, physical, and administrative controls are designed to mitigate risk.
-These safeguards also have been developed for compliance with various U.S. federal and state data privacy laws, such as FERPA, and include safeguards such as SOC-audited data centers, multi-factor authentication for access, 24x7 monitoring, video monitoring, and locked cages.
+These safeguards also have been developed for compliance with various U.S. federal and state data privacy laws, such as FERPA, and include safeguards such as SOC-audited data centers, multi-factor authentication for access, 24×7 monitoring, video monitoring, and locked cages.
 We are reviewing these safeguards and internal policies to ensure they equally satisfy applicable GDPR requirements.